Our expertise

 What exactly is social engineering?

-Social engineering is a psychological manipulation technique used by threat actors to trick individuals—through a range of communication channels—into revealing confidential information or granting access to secure systems.
-It exploits human behaviour by leveraging fear, urgency, or authority to trick individuals into compromising security.
+Social engineering is a manipulation technique used by threat actors to trick people into revealing confidential information or granting access to secure systems.
+These scams are so common because they target and exploit human behaviour, rather than technical controls, by leveraging fear, urgency, or authority.

 Attack techniques have grown increasingly sophisticated with the advancements of modern technology such as AI, making attempts significantly harder to detect, and more likely to succeed.